Boran/webfact-make/README.md

 Installation: using docker-compose
 ----------------------------------
-The docker-compose install and bring the webfactory contain and also contains a patterns for settings up nginx reverse proxy containers too.
+The docker-compose tool can be used to installer the webfactory container and also contains patterns for settings up nginx reverse proxy containers too.
 See the docker-compose sub directory.

 Installation: step by step